-Google Stadia is only a few months away, with the streaming service claiming it will transform the future of gaming by taking away the need to own a console, countless physical games and other inconveniences we’ve grown used to over the years.
+Google Stadia is only a few months away, with the streaming service claiming it will transform the future of gaming by taking away the need to own a console or own countless physical games, amongst other things.

-A few details such as the release date, user interface and online components are yet to be confirmed, although we expect more information to emerge in the coming weeks as Google prepares itself for the release.
-It was a lot to prove, so watch this space.
+A few details such as the final release date, user interface and online components are yet to be confirmed, although we expect more information to emerge in the coming weeks as Google prepares itself.
+It has a lot to prove, so watch this space.

 Having had a chance to try it for ourselves, Trusted Reviews has compiled everything you need to know about Google Stadia including all the latest news, release date, games, specs and our hands-on preview with service.